Talo House is not just about quirky look and comfy feel.

 One man´s trash is another man´s treasure

-As a designer I want to only utilise high quality second hand materials - you know, materials that have lasted and will last for years and years to come.
+As a designer I only utilise high quality second hand materials - you know, materials that have lasted and will last for years and years to come.

 I mainly create my designs out of discarded clothes and textiles.
-After scavenging in online giveaway groups and receiving donations through my social circle, I buy the supplemental materials second hand.
 That way, I minimise the ecological impact of my creations.

-I acknowledge that purchasing second hand materials of substandard quality (such as the textile waste accumulated within the fast fashion industry) will only contribute to the mass production of goods with a short lifespan.
+I acknowledge that poor quality textiles only contribute to the mass production of goods with a short lifespan.
 Therefore, in choosing my second hand materials I emphasise durability, comfort and timeless design.

 Design with a green eye